Menu

 Science Displays

 Each classroom has a dedicated science board where science work can be showcased.
-Science vocabulary is displayed, as is other relevant information such as mind maps.
-Young scientists can use the displays to check vocabulary and to help them to remember prior learning and key knowledge.
+Science vocabulary is displayed, as well as the key knowledge.
+Young scientists can use the displays to check vocabulary and to help them to remember prior learning.
 It can give them ideas and raise new questions.

 Our Early Years Curriculum